geoscixyz/gpg/content/foundations/physical_properties/induced_polarization_physical_properties_duplicate.rst

-The separation of positive and negative charges across narrow pore spaces generates a set of electric dipole moments which is ultimately responsible for the induced polarization.
+The net separation of positive and negative charges across narrow pore spaces generates a set of electric dipole moments which is ultimately responsible for the voltages measured in induced polarization survey.

  .. figure:: ./images/images_duplicates/memb3.gif
     :align: center